 As part of the VDPS application process, patients give us their consent to request medical records from the healthcare providers listed on their VDPS claim form.

 We’re aware that requests for medical records may place an administrative burden on healthcare providers.
 However, this can be a very distressing time for claimants and a medical assessment can only commence once we have full medical records.

 DHSC asks that when healthcare providers receive a request from us for an individual’s medical records that you respond within 28 days or sooner, so that claims can be assessed and settled as quickly as possible.

 Healthcare providers can send patient medical records to us by email, or via secure online portals such as Egress or MediData.

 If you are unable able to supply the records electronically, you should provide copies of the patient’s medical records securely by post.
 Mark the envelope PRIVATE AND CONFIDENTIAL.

-Claims to the VDPS will only be considered where, on the balance of probabilities, severe disablement occurs as a result of a vaccine itself.
+Claims are considered using the criteria of the scheme where, on the balance of probabilities, severe disablement occurs as a result of a vaccine itself.
 A claim to the VDPS in relation to just the administration of the vaccine – the act of vaccinating a patient – will not be considered eligible.
 A VDPS claim is not an allegation of negligent clinical care.